Bringing Baby Home

 Congratulations!
 You have taken the leap and decided to give a Sphynx baby a forever family and home.
 So, What's next....

-Thing first thing I recommend is joining the Show Me Sphynx Owners Support Group on Facebook.
-The only way to join is to receive an invitation from me.
+Thing first thing I recommend to new buyers is joining the Show Me Sphynx Owners Support Group on Facebook.
+The only way to join is to receive an invitation.
 You would need to go to our Facebook page and like the page.
 That allows me to send you an invitation to join the support group.
 It is a private and hidden group so that our babies owners identities are protected from strangers.
 It is helpful to new owners to have a connection with owners of cats from the same genetic lines to share experiences and helpful hints on dealing with things involving their kittens/cats.
 It is also really fun to share photos and watch your babies brothers and sister grow up too.
 Sharing in their Sphynxalicious journey and seeing what things they have in common is pretty cool...

 Here is the Show Me Sphynx Facebook link: https://www.facebook.com/ShowMeSphynx